ManalahBT/nodeImageDelivery/README.md

 - files are being buffer-read via readstream, instead of reading whole files, files are read in buffers
 6) Next steps

-Potential next steps in this service’s development could be
+Potential next steps in this service’s development could be (in decreasing order of priority):

 1. implement sync mechanism (redit key/value store) for syncing values across worker threads and lru-cache
 2. replace actual node with CDN and/or nginx for serving static assets; more information: https://softwareontheroad.com/nodejs-scalability-issues/